airbytehq/airbyte/docs/integrations/sources/sftp.md

 1. [Log in to your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account, or navigate to your Airbyte Open Source dashboard.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
 3. Find and select **SFTP** from the list of available sources.
 <!-- env:cloud -->
-If you do not see the **SFTP** source listed, please make sure the **Alpha** checkbox at the top of the page is checked.
+**For Airbyte Cloud users**: If you do not see the **SFTP** source listed, please make sure the **Alpha** checkbox at the top of the page is checked.
 <!-- /env:cloud -->
 4. Enter a **Source name** of your choosing.
-4. Enter your **Username**, as well as the **Host Address** and **Port**.
+5. Enter your **Username**, as well as the **Host Address** and **Port**.
 The default port for SFTP is 22.
-If you are using a different port, please enter it here.
+If your remote server is using a different port, please enter it here.
-5. In the **Authentication** section, use the dropdown menu to select **Password Authentication** or **SSH Key Authentication**, then fill in the required credentials.
+6. In the **Authentication** section, use the dropdown menu to select **Password Authentication** or **SSH Key Authentication**, then fill in the required credentials.
 If you are authenticating with a private key, you can upload the file containing the private key (usually named `rsa_id`) using the **Upload file** button.
-6. If you wish to configure additional optional settings, please refer to the next section.
+7. If you wish to configure additional optional settings, please refer to the next section.
 Otherwise, click **Set up source** and wait for the tests to complete.

 ## Optional fields

 The **Optional fields** can be used to further configure the SFTP source connector.
-These fields can be left untouched if you do not wish to use them.
+If you do not wish to set additional configurations, these fields can be left at their default settings.

 1. **File Types**: Enter the desired file types to replicate as comma-separated values.
 Currently, only CSV and JSON are supported.
 The default value is `csv,json`.
 2. **Folder Path**: Enter a folder path to specify the directory on the remote server to be synced.
 For example, given the file structure: